-One day I got tired of Overnight Oats and Chia Pudding, and thought “What if I combine both and soak them in a flavoured smoothie?!”.
+One day I got tired of Overnight Oats, Breakfast Quinoa in Slow Cooker and Vanilla Chia Pudding, and thought “What if I combine both and soak them in a flavoured smoothie?!”.
 I came from an evening walk and whipped these up in 5 minutes.
 Honestly, these breakfast jars were amazing!
 Even my kids ate them for a snack no problem and it is not easy to feed them chia pudding.
 Really depends on a flavour and consistency.

 We love blueberries and always keep frozen on hand.
 This year I will be looking for organic local blueberries.
 I have a feeling I will need a lot of luck and your prayers.:) I also tried a mix of blueberries and blackberries, the texture turned out even heartier.
 Overall, these overnight smoothie breakfast jars are creamy, rich and bursting with flavours.

 You can use any oats!
 We always buy a huge bag of organic quick cooking steel cut oats from Costco, our favourite.
 However, I tested recipe with quick oats and the texture was creamier.
 I included oats measurements for both.

 You can see from pictures above, I first made a smoothie base and then stirred in oats and chia.
 As I started editing photos and writing this post, I realized I could add dry goods to the blender and pulse a few times to mix.
 Do not blend it, just pulse to combine.
 Even easier.

 Everyone has their own thickness preference when it comes to oatmeal etc. This came out thicker but still smooth.
 Just add more milk and stir to make it thinner, no problem.
 These jars are also ready in 3 hours, not 6 like chia pudding.
 I think it’s because of being soaked in a smoothie opposed to just milk.